-Halloween has come and gone, and the two sugar pumpkins (a.k.a. ‘pie pumpkins’) I bought for decoration have been sitting in my kitchen since then.
-I like to buy the small pumpkins instead of the big ones (which are perfect for carving) because they’re decorative AND edible (i.e, their flesh is sweet and firm, not stringy like the carving pumpkins).
+Halloween has come and gone, and the two sugar pumpkins (a.k.a. pie pumpkins) I bought for decoration have been sitting in my kitchen since then.
+I like to buy the small pumpkins instead of the big ones (perfect for carving) because they’re decorative AND edible — their flesh is sweet and firm, not stringy like the carving pumpkins.

-So today I roasted them to make puree, then I made pumpkin butter with it — easy to do, and a treat that can be incorporated into many dishes, limited only by your imagination (provided, of course, you like pumpkin).
-If you do, you can spoon this sweet, spicy, jam-like stuff into oatmeal, smear it on toast, spoon it into yogurt (or layer it like a parfait with granola), spread it over pancakes/waffles, top dessert bars or cheesecakes with it, blend it into milkshakes OR coffee with cream, like a latte.
+Today I roasted them to make puree, then I made pumpkin butter with the puree — easy to do, and a treat that can be incorporated into many dishes, limited only by your imagination.
+You can spoon this sweet, spicy, jam-like stuff into oatmeal, smear it on toast, spoon it into yogurt, spread it over pancakes/waffles, top dessert bars or cheesecakes with it, blend into milkshakes OR coffee with cream, like a latte.
 You can even put it in a cute Mason jar, tie it with ribbon and give it to a friend!
-Oh, the pumpkin possibilities are endless.
+The pumpkin possibilities are endless.

 But it all starts with the puree. . .